aelyo-softworks/ShellBoost-Samples/README.md

 *	**Cloud Folder**: A list of projects based on a common back-end (Cloud Folder Site) representing a cloud storage service hosted somewhere on the internet.

-	*	**Cloud Folder**: A .NET Core console application shell folder.
+	*	**Cloud Folder**: A .NET 5 console application shell folder.
 Demonstrates file system features (Copy/Paste, Drag/Drop, New menus).
-The server app is an ASP.NET Core web application using SQL Server or a remote Windows path as a storage back-end.
+The server app is an ASP.NET 5 web application using SQL Server or a remote Windows NTFS path as a storage back-end.

-	*	**Cloud Folder Site**: An ASP.NET Core application companion of the Cloud Folder sample that implements an API-only file system over the web.
+	*	**Cloud Folder Site**: An ASP.NET 5 web application companion of the Cloud Folder sample that implements an API-only file system over the web.
 It's using abstract interfaces, currently implemented with an SQL Server database or a Windows physical path, but other storages can be added.

-	*	**Cloud Folder Client**: A .NET Core Winforms application.
+	*	**Cloud Folder Client**: A .NET 5 Winforms application.
 Can be used as a front-end to the Cloud Folder Site back-end, independent from the other Cloud Folder and Cloud Folder Sync samples.
 Useful for tests.

-	*   **Cloud Folder Sync**: A .NET 5 console application that is an equivalent of One Drive for the Cloud Folder Site sample.
-It demonstrates the File On-Demand ShellBoost feature over Windows 10 Cloud API.
+	*   **Cloud Folder Sync**: A .NET 5 Console application that is similar to Microsoft's One Drive for the Cloud Folder Site sample.
+It demonstrates the File On-Demand ShellBoost feature over Windows 10 Cloud API and supports ShellBoost's synchronization engine.
 It’s not currently exposing a Shell Namespace Extension, but you can use the Cloud Folder sample as a namespace extension to test synchronization.

 	*	**Cloud Folder Fx**: A .NET Framework 4.6.2+ version of the Cloud Folder project.
+It uses the same exact C# source and satellite files as the Cloud Folder project.

-*	**Device Manager Folder**: A .NET Core console application folder that mimics the official Windows Device Manager application.
-Demonstrates asynchronous namespace hierarchy building.
+*	**Device Manager Folder**: A .NET Core 3.1 console application folder that mimics the official Windows Device Manager application.
+Demonstrates asynchronous Shell namespace hierarchy building.

 *	**Mirror**: A .NET Core console application that demonstrates a namespace application mirroring a physical folder present on the disk.
 It’s implemented in only a few lines of code.